||A North Carolina 501C3 Educational Nonprofit Archive Documenting, Preserving, and Promoting Residential Modernist

-1951 - Waugh's own house at 3211 Churchill Road, Raleigh.
+1951 - The Terry Waugh House, 3211 Churchill Road, Raleigh.
 Bought in 1983 by Charles and Sherri Grantham.
 Bought in 1992 by Carolyn Elliott.
 Operated as a rental house.
 Four bedroom, 2.5 baths, with hardwood floors.
 There's a separate 1-bedroom, 1-bath apartment which originally housed Waugh's mother-in-law.
 A garage with rooftop deck was added at some point, along with a separate entrance off Westfield Road.
 There's extensive landscaping, including brick and rock walls, steps, and terraces.
 Top black and white photos by Terry Waugh.
 Top color photos by George Smart.
 Bottom color photo by Leilani Carter.

 1952 - The Richard and Corinne Preston House, 3201 Churchill, Raleigh.
 Sold in 1976 to John P. Sall.
 Sold in 1980 to Robert L. and Frances C. Weintraub.
 Sold in 1982 to David and Barbara Goist.
 Sold in 2014 to David and Aimee Zaas, who destroyed it in the fall.
 Photos by Richard Ginn / Virtograph.

 1952 - The Charles D. and Gladys Van Cleave Residence, 752 Old Mill Road, Chapel Hill.
 Sold in 1979 to Brian and Moyra Kileff.
 Sold in 1980 to David and Elizabeth U. McGowan.
 Sold in 2000 to Parker C. Sniffen and Natalie Mason.
 Color photo by Dail Dixon.